-Manchester Arena bomb inquiry finds MI5 missed significant chances
+Manchester Arena bomb inquiry finds MI5 missed significant chance

 - Published

-The security service MI5 missed significant chances to take action that might have prevented the Manchester Arena attack, an inquiry has found.
+The security service MI5 missed a significant chance to take action that might have prevented the Manchester Arena attack, an inquiry has found.

 Chairman Sir John Saunders said the reasons included a "failure" by an MI5 officer to act swiftly enough.